kingsdigitallab/alice-thornton/frontend/posts/blog/2022-08-25-encoding-alice-thorntons-books.md

 At first sight they do look broadly similar.
 But on a closer look, there are quite a lot of variations in rankings.
-It's easier to compare the changes with a less common type of chart (called a [slopegraph](http://seeingdata.org/taketime/inside-the-chart-slope-graph/)).
+It's easier to compare the changes with a less common type of chart (known as a [slopegraph](http://seeingdata.org/taketime/inside-the-chart-slope-graph/)).
 In addition to comparing the rankings, I've colour-coded the names according to their family connection, Thornton or Wandesford (Alice's birth family):